As someone who knows the deep nuances of emailing I get asked a lot about how to create an email group in Outlook.

 This is the kind of group that we covered in this article.

 A contact group (also known as a distribution list) is a collection of email addresses you can email together.

 Members of a new contact group don’t share the same email address — and don’t even have to be part of the same organization.
 They can be pretty much anyone you want to send emails to as a group!

-After setting up the group, you can send emails, calendar invitations, and reminders to all your group members with just one click.
+After setting up the group, you can send emails, calendar invitations, Microsoft Team meetings, and reminders to all your group members’ mailboxes with just one click.
 When you send an email to the group, it will get delivered to each recipient.

 Note: Outlook email groups are not the same as a calendar group that lets you create shared calendars.

-It’s really easy to set up a contact group on email clients like Microsoft Outlook and Gmail, regardless of what platform you use.
+It’s really easy to set up a contact group on email clients like Microsoft Outlook.

 You can follow the steps I’ve mentioned in this article to create groups with multiple people on Windows and Mac versions of Microsoft Outlook as well as the OWA.